olegfedoseev/docker-grafana/README.md

 # Why?
 I wanted smaller image, and Zabbix plugin.
 So here it is.
-Official image is 260mb, this image just 60mb.
+The official image is 260mb, this image just 60mb.

 # How to use?
 Get image with: